-The Company's condensed interim consolidated financial statements for the three months ended March 31, 2020 and 2019 were prepared in accordance with International Accounting Standard 34, Interim Financial Reporting.
-Certain information and footnote disclosures normally included in the audited annual consolidated financial statements prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB"), have been omitted or condensed.
+The Company's condensed interim consolidated financial statements for the three and six months ended June 30, 2020 and 2019 were prepared in accordance with International Accounting Standard 34, Interim Financial Reporting.
+Certain information and footnote disclosures normally included in the audited annual condensed interim consolidated financial statements prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB"), have been omitted or condensed.